-------------------------------------------------------------------------------------------

 Wonderful stuff.

-Thanks so much for your kind input. keep it coming.
+Thanks so much for your kind input. keep

 Nigel